angband/angband/docs/command.rst

   grid" command.
 This command may take a count, requires a direction, and takes some energy.

+Steal (``s``)
+  This command is only available to rogues, and allows them to try and steal from a monster.
+Stealing works better when the player is stealthy and faster than the target monster, and best of all when the victim is asleep.
+  A failed theft will wake the monster; if you really bungle the attempt, the monster may shout out in anger.
+This command requires a direction and takes some energy.

-Spell and Prayer Commands
+Spell Commands
 =========================

 Browse a book (``b``) or Peruse a book (``P``)
-  Only mages, rogues, and rangers can read magic books, and only priests and paladins can read prayer books.
-Warriors cannot read any books.
-When this command is used, all of the spells or prayers contained in the selected book are displayed, along with information such as their level, the amount of mana required to cast them, and whether or not you know the spell or prayer.
+  Each class has books it can read and books it cannot; except for warriors, who cannot read any books.
+When this command is used, all of the spells contained in the selected book are displayed, along with information such as their level, the amount of mana required to cast them, and whether or not you know the spell.

-Gain new spells or prayers (``G``)
+Gain new spells (``G``)
-  Use this command to actually learn new spells or prayers.
-When you are able to learn new spells or prayers, the word "Study" will appear on the status line at the bottom of the screen.
-If you have a book in your possession, containing spells or prayers which you may learn, then you may choose to study that book.
-If you are a mage, rogue, or ranger, you may actually choose which spell to study.
-If you are a priest or paladin, your gods will choose a prayer for you.
-There are nine books of each type, five of which are normally found only in the dungeon.
+  Use this command to actually learn new spells.
+When you are able to learn new spells, the word "Study" will appear on the status line at the bottom of the screen.
+If you have a book in your possession, containing spells which you may learn, then you may choose to study that book.
+Most classes may actually choose which spell to study, but if you are a priest or paladin, your gods will choose a prayer for you.
+There are five books of each realm, but hybrid classes - paladins, rogues, rangers and blackguards - can only cast from two or three of these.
+Higher level books are normally found only in the dungeon.
 This command takes some energy.

-Cast a spell or pray a prayer (``m`` and ``p`` in both keysets) To cast a spell, you must have previously learned the spell and must have in your inventory a book from which the spell can be read.
+Cast a spell (``m`` and ``p`` in both keysets)
+  To cast a spell, you must have previously learned the spell and must have in your inventory a book from which the spell can be read.
 Each spell has a chance of failure which starts out fairly large but decreases as you